 His MDiv Thesis was entitled “Growing from Dragon to Man: A Parish Resource for Reintegrating Orthodox Soldiers and Veterans Returning from War.”

-In addition to his duties in the parish/diocese, Father James is a Chaplain (Captain) in the Connecticut Army National Guard, assigned to the 1-102nd Infantry Regiment (Mountain), headquartered in New Haven, Connecticut and a Clinical Chaplain at the Veteran's Affairs Medical Center in Newington, CT focusing on the spiritual care of those suffering from Moral Injury, Post-Traumatic Stress, Substance Abuse, and Mental Illnesses.
+In addition to his duties in the parish, Father James is a Chaplain (Major) in the Connecticut Army National Guard, assigned to the 1-102nd Infantry Regiment (Mountain), headquartered in New Haven, Connecticut and a Clinical Chaplain at the Veteran's Affairs Medical Center in Newington, CT focusing on the spiritual care of those suffering from Moral Injury, Post-Traumatic Stress, Substance Abuse, Acute/Chronic Pain, and Long-term Mental Illness.